 “There is a reason Queenstown is known as the adventure capital of the world.

 The legends who precede you have jumped off bridges, conquered shallow rivers with spinning jet boats and explored the depths of these towering mountains.
-Queenstown is beautiful nature playground, inviting you to ‘go big or go home’!”
+Queenstown is a beautiful natural playground, inviting you to ‘go big or go home’.

 Hit The Slopes!

-Many people like to explore New Zealand in the summertime, but they’re forgetting that Queenstown truly comes alive during the wintertime too.
-There are actually three different ski resorts all operating within an hour from Queenstown, so you definitely won’t be stuck for places to try out!
+Many people like to explore New Zealand in the summertime, but they forget that Queenstown and its surrounding mountains truly transform into a winter wonderland as well.
+There are actually three different ski resorts, all operating within a few hours from Queenstown, so you definitely won’t be stuck for places to try out.

 The three resorts include:

 - Coronet Peak – “Only 20 minutes from central Queenstown.
 New Zealand’s first commercial ski field, celebrating good times since 1947.”

 - Cardrona – “With wide open trails, challenging chutes, world-class beginner facilities and the Southern Hemisphere’s most extensive terrain park, there’s something for every snow enthusiast who likes skiing and snowboarding at Cardrona.”